kimjunsu97/kimjunsu97/README.md

-# Hi This is Junsu 👋
 <br>Thank you for visiting my github.</br>
-<br>I am currently studying Computer Vision and Deep Learning.
-Especially, 3D pose estimation.</br>
+<br>I am currently studying Computer Vision and Deep Learning. </br>
+<br>I'm interested in 3D pose estimation using trnasformer, image synthesis using Latent Diffusion, and model lightweighting techniques such as pruning and quantization.</br>
-<br>I try to make what people dream come true through deep learning.</br>
+<br>I strive to make what people's dream come true through deep learning.</br>

 ## 🛫 Career
 - Bachelor of Science in Electrical Engineering.
 (2016.03 ~ 2022.02)